t81dev/duotronic-whitepaper/CONFORMANCE.md

 Changes to `appendix.md` or `ternary_reference.py` may introduce new conformance requirements and must be versioned accordingly.

+Implementations must state the specific version against which conformance is claimed.

 ---

-## 8. Statement of Intent
+## 8. Conformance Rationale

 This conformance model exists to ensure that experimentation with ternary semantics remains **comparable, falsifiable, and interoperable**.

 Correctness precedes optimization.
 Failure to demonstrate semantic equivalence is sufficient to invalidate a TLU implementation claim.

+---